 Capacity-building in the West Africa Region Working Group

-Co-chaired by Algeria and Canada, the Capacity-building in the West Africa Region Working Group promotes regional and international cooperation and provides a venue for experts to discuss capacity-building gaps specific to the Sahel region and identifying solutions.
+Co-chaired by Algeria and Germany, the Capacity-building in the West Africa Region Working Group promotes regional and international cooperation and provides a venue for experts to discuss capacity-building gaps specific to the West Africa region and identifying solutions.

 The current areas of focus of the Capacity-building in the West Africa Region Working Group are:

 - Preventing/Countering Radicalization and Violent Extremism National Action Plans (P/CVE NAPs)

 - The integration of gender and youth perspectives in counterterrorism efforts: Foreign Terrorist Fighters (FTFs)